-What is Mola Mola fish ?
+What is the Mola Mola ?

-How big can a Mola Mola sunfish get ?
+How big can a sunfish get ?

 The Mola Mola is one of the largest bony fishes in the world.
-In fact, it can reach an impressive size of over 3 meters in length and weigh up to 2 tons.
+In fact, it can reach an impressive length of over 3 meters and weigh up to 2 tons.
 It also has the characteristic of growing throughout its life.
 It measures only a few millimeters as a larva.
 Juvenile sunfish measure about 60 centimeters in length.
 They grow rapidly and reach their adult size in just a few years.

 What does a sunfish look like?

-Where to find Mola Mola sunfish ?
+Where to find the Mola Mola in the world?

 Mola Mola or sunfish ?